survivejs/webpack-book/manuscript/styling/01_loading.md

 ...
 ```

-The configuration we added means that files ending with `.css` should invoke given loaders. `test` matches against a JavaScript style regular expression.
+The configuration we added means that files ending with `.css` should invoke given loaders. `test` matches against a JavaScript-style regular expression.
 The loaders are evaluated from right to left.

 T> Loaders are transformations that are applied to source files, and return the new source.
 Loaders can be chained together, like using a pipe in Unix. `loaders: ['style-loader', 'css-loader']` can be read as `styleLoader(cssLoader(input))`.